Maysville High School

 Maysville High School is a public high school in the Maysville Local School District which is located in the southern portion of Muskingum County, Ohio, just south of the city of Zanesville.
 The main campus, comprising 95 acre, houses approximately 2,300 students in the elementary, middle and high school.

-In 2002, Maysville High School and Maysville Middle School moved to a nearly 90 acre campus located on Panther Drive just off of State Route 22 (Maysville Pike) in Newton Township.
+In 2002, Maysville High School and Maysville Middle School moved to a nearly 90 acre campus located on Panther Drive just off of U.S.Route 22 (Maysville Pike) in Newton Township.
 The High School and Middle School are combined into a single building called the Maysville 6-12 building.
 Previously, Maysville High School was located on Pinkerton Road in Springfield Township, with Maysville Middle School (formerly Maysville Junior High School) in a neighboring separate building.

 Academics

 Elementary programs encompass all ability levels from gifted to those requiring additional intervention assistance.
 A variety of after school enrichment programs are also available to all elementary students throughout the year.
 In addition to academic excellence in the classroom the middle school programs strive to develop positive student character traits that aim to develop productive community members.
 Advanced Placement programs are implemented in the areas of Social Studies, Language Arts, Mathematics and the Sciences.

 The arts are a large part of the academic curriculum, from kindergarten through high school, and allow students to learn how the arts affect their everyday life.
 Programs are offered in music, business, family consumer science, foreign language, traditional and technology arts which are involved with the community, shows, contests and integrated into other content areas.

 The intervention programs at the elementary, middle and high schools are designed to serve students who are at risk of not reaching or maintaining academic success.
 The programs provide additional instructional resources, both during and after the school day, to help students obtain the necessary skills to achieve grade level expectations.

 Alternative educational settings are available at Maysville for students needing academic options.
 These include Post Secondary Options which are pursued by students who qualify to take college classes during the school day, Career Based Intervention (CBI) in which students attend regular classes during the morning and then are dismissed into a work release program in the afternoon, and Virtual Learning Academy (VLA) which is an off campus educational entity.
 All work is performed on the computer in core areas as well as elective classes.
 Upon completion students are able to receive a diploma from Maysville High School.